MAY 19th, 2022

 Management fees

-This will be discussed in more detail below but is a crucial component of the investment memorandum sent to investors to whom the private equity fund is being marketed.
+This will be discussed in more detail below but is a crucial component of the offering memorandum sent to investors to whom the private equity fund is being marketed.

 Minimum participation